ykurata/Loving-Sitter/README.md

 ## Getting Started

-* To get started, clone the repo to your local machime.
+* To get started, clone the repo to your local machine.

     ```https://github.com/hatchways/team-hazelnut.git```

-* Install all dependencies on the both fron end and back end.
+* Install all dependencies on the both front end and back end.

     **Frontend (Client)**